unkyulee/micro-journal/micro-journal-rev-6-one-piece/tindie.md

 ### Usage Video

 Please, watch the use case video in order to understand the features and most importantly, limitation of the device.
 This version of micro journal is focused on drafting.
-Also, the e-ink display presents delays and can be limiting for certain groups of people.
-Please, check the video to get the idea of the features.

 * [Micro Journal Rev.6: Features and Use Cases](https://youtu.be/1ZP9wwYMaMY?si=DhKdnYWJZgzzs8p-)